TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

   3. Install all available updates.
 If there are no available updates, move on to Step 5.
   4. If the **Software Updater** is stuck waiting for an **unattended upgrade** to finish, reboot the VM and start again from Step 1.
   5. Open a terminal with `ctrl + alt + t` or opening the **Whisker Menu** and typing in **Terminal** (the shortcut is obviously faster).
   6. Copy and paste this into the terminal: `sudo apt install linux-headers-$(uname -r) build-essential dkms`.
 Enter your password when it asks you to.
+It will look like nothing is happening, but rest assured you are typing characters into the terminal.
+It is a security feature.
+Enter the your password and hit enter when you are done.
   7. If you get the following errors: **Unable to locate package build-essential** and **Unable to locate package dkms**, paste in the following: `sudo apt-get install build-essential` and enter your password.
 Otherwise, move on to Step 8.
   8. Type `Y` when it asks you to and let it finish installing.
 Close the terminal when it is finished.
   9. Click **Devices** on the VM toolbar -> **Insert Guest additions CD image** in the menu bar.